 There are lots of adventure activities to enjoy in and around Rotorua, and Skyline Rotorua offers something to suit all age groups.
 Located on the side of Mount Ngongotaha, you can easily spend a whole day here enjoying the views and thrills on offer.
 These include the gondola ride, the luge, ziplining, mountain biking and the sky swing.
 There are plenty of dining options, including Stratosfare Restaurant, Market Fair Café and the Volcanic Hills Winery tasting room.

-The Bay of Plenty is known for its volcanic activity and a trip to spectacular Whakaari/Whiite Island is a once in a lifetime opportunity for many visitors.
+The Bay of Plenty is known for its volcanic activity and a trip to spectacular Whakaari/White Island is a once-in-a-lifetime opportunity for many visitors.
 Located 50 kilometres from the coast, you can travel by boat or helicopter and step foot on New Zealand’s only active volcanic island.
-The boat ride is 5-6 hours and includes 1-1.5 hours on the island exploring the inner crater and other geothermal wonders.
-A return helicopter tour takes about 2.5 hours, and includes a good hour on the island.
+The boat tour takes around six hours and includes just over an hour on the island to explore the inner crater.
+A return helicopter tour takes about 2.5 hours, and also includes an hour or so on the island.
 If you are lucky you might see dolphins, whales or other marine life en route.
 To book a tour, check out the official Whakatāne website.

 A great short break destination that has it all is Ohiwa Harbour.
 Stay a weekend at the Ohiwa Beach Holiday Park, where you can access the harbour, beach and amazing coastal views!
 Take a walk up the hill into Onekawa Te Mawhai Regional Park and enjoy the views from the historic Pa sites (Māori hilltop forts) or wait for dark and find your way to the glow-worms.
 Ohiwa Harbour is a great spot for swimming, kayaking, fishing and just enjoying the ocean and outdoors.
 It’s also not too far from popular Ohope Beach and great fish and chips at Ohiwa Oyster Farm.